RoverPlatform/rover-android/README.md

 ### Notifications

+**IMPORTANT** Rover reserves the key `_rover` in the notification's data payload.
+Please ensure all notifications not originating from the Rover Platform do not specifiy this key.

 In order to have notification and messages working, Rover needs your FCM server key.
 Use [this guide](https://github.com/RoverPlatform/rover-android/wiki/FCM-Setup) to upload your configure Rover with your FCM setup.

 If you like fine-grained control over notifications, you must register a [NotificationProvider](https://github.com/RoverPlatform/rover-android/blob/master/rover/src/main/java/io/rover/NotificationProvider.java) during initialization.